USCCA vs CCW Safe: Which is the Best CCW Insurance?

 This one is fairly straight forward: when it comes to legal defense coverage for both criminal and civil trials, CCW Safe wins with unlimited coverage.

-However, even though the USCCA limits coverage, the amounts they offer are still significant and may be enough for most instances.
+However, even though the USCCA limits coverage and now keeps their limits private, the amounts they offer are still significant and may be enough for most instances.

 Winner: CCW Safe

 In addition to legal defense, there are many other areas of coverage that both companies offer and which should be considered…

 |Pick Own Attorney||Yes||Yes|

 |Up Front Bail Bonding||$50,000/$500,000||$100,000/$1,000,000|

 There are three “must have” features that I advise you look for in CCW Insurance.
 Thankfully, both USCCA and CCW Safe have these features (but not all companies do).